We head out of Jekyll Creek towards

 When you enter the park from Frederica River you walk through a wooded section before coming upon the ruins.

 We made our way to the main entrance of the town where we paid the fee and wandered about in the store/museum.
 Our first visit was short as the tide was dropping and we had to return quickly before our dink was high & dry.
-Since the timing of today's tide made it difficult to thoroughly see the town we remained at anchor another day and returned to Frederica and her fascinating history.

 including a basket of period clothing to try on.
 (Not my size!- I tried)